MHCommunity/guide/src/pages/guide/legendary.md

 Farm gold in Nerg Plains with Gouda Cheese.
 Craft Gumbo Cheese when possible and use Gumbo Cheese in Nerg Plains to loot Ancient Ripped Blueprint Piece from Nerg Chieftain Mouse and obtain Yellow Pepper Seed.

-Once you have at least 550,000 gold, smash Mutated Venus Mouse Trap into Venus Mouse Trap Husk.Buy Thorned Venus Mouse Trap from the Trapsmith with 550,000 gold, 1 Thorned Vine and 1 Venus Mouse Trap Husk.
+Once you have at least 550,000 gold, smash Mutated Venus Mouse Trap into Venus Mouse Trap Husk.
+Buy Thorned Venus Mouse Trap from the Trapsmith with 550,000 gold, 1 Thorned Vine and 1 Venus Mouse Trap Husk.
 Don’t equip it.
 Then upgrade into the Horrific Venus Mouse Trap with 20 Radioactive Sludge.

 Use the new Horrific Venus Mouse Trap in Nerg Plains to farm gold and Yellow Pepper Seeds.